obe-de/rhino.inside/Node.js/Sample 1/README.md

 ### Running this sample
 This assumes you've installed Node.js for Windows.
-1. Once you've cloned the Rhino.Inside repository, open a console from the `insideNodeApp` directory.
+1. Once you've cloned the Rhino.Inside repository, open the `insideNode.sln` in Visual Studio and build `insideNode.csproj`.
+This builds the .dll which is referenced in the Node.js project.
+2. Open a console from the `insideNodeApp` directory.
 2. Run `npm install` to install any dependencies.
 3. Run `node app.js` to run the sample.